Why Would You Want Your Kids to Play Tennis?

 Unlike other parents, who falsely dream a pro career for their kids and the riches tennis will bring, I use tennis to make my kids better citizens, better sons and daughters, someday a better father and mother, better people all around.
 Better Americans.
 While it would be great to get a scholarship to a great school, emphasis on great academic school, not any school that has tennis.
 I have to plan for that eventuality as coaches make little money.

-We know that the time we spend together, the adventure of tennis made us closer as a family, kept us working towards a common goal and made our journey as parents and kids the most enjoyable way to spend time together, to bond, to get better, to grow as champions, to make new friends, to travel and stay in lousy hotels because that’s all we could afford, to play younger and older competitors and to laugh together.
+We know that the time we spend together, the adventure of tennis made us closer as a family, kept us working towards a common goal and made our journey as parents and kids the most enjoyable way to spend time together, to bond, to get better, to grow as champions, to play, to make new friends, to travel and stay in lousy hotels because that’s all we could afford, to play younger and older competitors and to laugh together.
 To live the journey of this experience we know as parenting and life.

 Wow, it seems to me that I have found a way to prepare my kids for their professional careers and it is not in tennis.
 I’ll take tennis’ horrible odds, knowing full well that for my kids there is simply no other way I would have chosen to spend our time together, to prepare them for when they leave our nest, to be able to fly for themselves and be champions in their own life.
 I love you tennis, I love you.
 Javier.